Circular orders: topology and continuous actions: Convexity and generalized Helly space

 Recall that the Helly space $M_+([0,1],[0,1])$ is first countable (see, for example, \cite[page 127]{SS}).
 The following theorem is inspired by this classical fact.

 \begin{thm}[Generalized Helly space] Let $X$ and $Y$ be linearly ordered sets with their interval topologies such that $X$ and $Y$ are compact metric spaces.
-Then the set $M_+(X,Y)$ in the pointwise topology of all LOP maps is first countable (and compact by Theorem \ref{t:M_Closed}). \end{thm} \begin{proof} Let $p \in M_+(X,Y)$.
-Lemma \ref{l:propSIDE} guarantees that $p$ has at most countably many discontinuities.
-Denote this set by $disc(p)$.
-By Lemma \ref{l:sing} the set $\rm{sing}(X)$ is countable.
-Since $X$ is compact and metrizable, there exists a countable dense subset $A$ in $X$.
-Without loss of generality we may assume that $A$ contains also possible endpoints of $X$.
-Consider the following countable set
+Then the set $M_+(X,Y)$ in the pointwise topology of all LOP maps is first countable (and compact by Theorem \ref{t:M_Closed}). \end{thm} \begin{proof} Let $p\in M_+(X,Y)$.
+By Lemmas \ref{l:propSIDE}.3 and \ref{l:sing}, the set $\rm{disc}(p)$ is countable.
+Also, $\rm{sing}(X)$ is countable by Lemma \ref{l:sing}.
+Since $X$ is compact and metrizable, there exists a countable dense subset $A\subseteq X$.
+Without loss of generality, we may assume that $A$ contains the endpoints of $X$, if they exist.
+Put $C:=\rm{disc}(p)\cup \rm{sing}(X)\cup A$.